Alcohol packaging warning messages: Cancer warnings

 The World Health Organization declared alcohol a Class I carcinogen in 1990.
 Despite unequivocal scientific evidence, as of 2020, only South Korea had AWLs that warned of the link.
+This remains the case even though recent research has demonstrated that cancer-related warning labels can significantly reduce alcohol consumption.
 The alcohol industry has lobbied hard against any measure that could lead to greater public awareness of the link between alcohol and cancer.
 These include preventing, delaying, and weakening AWL legislation.

 Lobbying methods

 Alcohol producers object strongly to warning labels saying that alcohol causes cancer.
-They object more to warnings that are more graphic and those which are reuired to be in a prominent position on the bottle; given the choice, they hide the warnings as inconspicuously as possible.
+They object more to warnings that are more graphic and those which are required to be in a prominent position on the bottle; given the choice, they hide the warnings as inconspicuously as possible.
 Lobbyists generally do not object to legislation requiring warnings about drunk driving, underage drinking, or fetal alcohol syndrome.

 Industry has sometimes argued that integrating warnings into the main label is too expensive, and should be banned.
 They prefer supplementary stick-on labels, with placement to be chosen by manufacturers, so that it does not interfere with the main label or detract from it.
 They then choose the most inconspicuous placement.
 Governments have opposed this.